petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-personalization/personalizing-experiences-for-claritys-users.md

 ---
 uuid: 625dac83-df1c-4da9-93ba-49fba8fd955d
 ---
-# Personalizing Experiences for Users
+# Personalizing Experiences for Clarity's Users

 Personalized website experiences can help keep Clarity's visitors engaged and ultimately lead to more sales.
 Liferay provides different tools to help you understand who your customers are and optimize your site to increase engagement.
 Clarity can use these tools in combination with Analytics Cloud.